slatedocs/slate/source/includes/markdown/_12-app-server.html.md

  * App Servers need to accept `http` requests and be accessible via `url`.
  * Request payloads will be `json` and App Servers should respond with `json` (if a response is needed).
  * Successful requests should respond with either a `200` or `204` status code.
-Some UI Hooks have additional error handling for codes like `400`.
+Some UI Components have additional error handling for codes like `400`.
  * If an app server is down or throws a `500`, we will likely retry the request.